Code of Practice

 AIRFA members agree to abide by this Code of Practice and its complaints procedure.
 AIRFA members are committed to the ideals and principles of AIRFA, its fellow members and the broader risk profession.
 Members will reaffirm their compliance with the Code of Practice each year.

 AIRFA members will make claims to experience, qualifications and achievements only where these can be demonstrated to be genuine.

 Neither AIRFA nor its individual members will guarantee results nor promise outcomes that are unrealistic.

 AIRFA does not guarantee or endorse individual members nor the actions or output of its individual members.

 AIRFA members will acquire clients by fair means-only, will not offer inducements to prospective clients or apply undue pressure in order to secure assignments.

-Members maintain a knowledge of all relevant business, legal and regulatory practices, and in particular are aware of legislation in their own jurisdiction and in places where they work relating to legislation that covers Bribery, Data Protection Act, Money Laundering, Prevention of Terrorism, Banking, Insurance, Drug Trafficking.
+Members maintain a knowledge of all relevant business, legal and regulatory practices, and in particular are aware of legislation in their own jurisdiction and in places where they work relating to legislation that covers Bribery, Data Protection Act, Money Laundering, Prevention of Terrorism, Banking, Insurance, Drug Trafficking as well as international payment-scheme rules.
 These form examples of relevant legislation and does not constitute a complete list.

 AIRFA members will serve only those organisations, commercial entities, regulators or government departments that to the best of their knowledge have aims and practices that are worthy and intentions that are honourable.
 Where this is not found to be the case, members of AIRFA may withdraw from any engagement at any time.
 Where illegal activities are discovered, members will take appropriate action to protect themselves and the businesses with which they are engaged.